GaloisInc/salty/examples/VIP-Escort/README.md

 This is an example of using a Salty synthesized controller to control unmanned air vehicles (UAVs) following the VIP-escort protocol for UAVs in the presence of an adversary.

+## Description

+In this scenario we have one main UAV we call “VIP”, multiple support UAVs we call “escorts”, one adversary UAV we call “enemy”, and multiple pre-defined locations on the map.
+These locations are shown in green in fig 2.
+Our aim is to automatically synthesize a control protocol that guarantees the following four properties.
+First, The VIP can only fly from one location to another if it is being followed by one of the escorts.
+Second, The VIP cannot visit certain locations until at least one of the escorts have previously inspected by flying over the location.
+In order for the UAVs not to pass through the prohibited regions shown in red in fig 2, the UAVs must follow certain paths between the locations in green.
+For example, to go from the bottom right location to the upper right, the UAVs must pass through the location in the center in order to not fly over the prohibited regions.

 ## Running the Example

 ### Dependencies